Jim Parrack: Career

 Parrack made his screen debut in the 2006 drama film Annapolis.
 From 2006 to 2008, he made multiple guest appearances on television shows such as Monk, Grey's Anatomy, CSI: Crime Scene Investigation, and Criminal Minds.
 In 2008, Parrack was cast as Hoyt Fortenberry in the vampire television drama series True Blood.
 He was part of the main starring cast for the first five seasons, before departing for a season.
 Parrack returned to the show for the seventh and final season, again as a main cast member.

 In 2011, Parrack returned to feature films, starring in the military science fiction war film Battle: Los Angeles.
 The film was directed by Jonathan Liebesman and co-starred Aaron Eckhart, Michelle Rodriguez, Bridget Moynahan, Ne-Yo, and Michael Peña.
 In 2013, he starred in the drama film Child of God and the Spanish-American drama A Night in Old Mexico.
 He co-starred in the films Fury (2014), The Adderall Diaries (2015), and Suicide Squad (2016).
 In 2014, Parrack joined the Broadway cast of Of Mice and Men, playing the role of Slim.

+On September 18, 2019, he was cast as Judson "Judd" Ryder in the Fox drama series 9-1-1: Lone Star.